MooersLab/MooersLab/README.md

 - [cctbxsnips-Atom](https://github.com/MooersLab/cctbxsnips-Atom) CCTBX snippets for Atom.

-## Curvefiting software
+## Curve-fitting software
 - [List of curve-fitting software](https://github.com/MooersLab/Curve-fitting-software) This list includes both proprietary and free software.

 ## Emacs related
 Today's Emacs is not your grandfather's Emacs.
-The median age of an emacs user is 32, not 77, as you might expect for an editor that is about 50 years old.
+The median age of an Emacs user is 32, not 77, as you might expect for an editor that is about 50 years old.
-This is due to a very active community of young users centered around several YouTube channels, elisp being well-designed to customize Emacs, an online annual conference, the popularity of org-mode, and a very welcoming community of developers.
+This is due to a very active community of young users centered around several YouTube channels, Emacs Lisp being well-designed to customize Emacs, an online annual conference, the popularity of org-mode, and a very welcoming community of developers.
 Elisp was first used in Emacs 19 in 1985 with the GNU Emacs 19.3., about ten years after the start of the project.

+It should be noted that Emacs is single-threaded.
+This is a major limitation.
+One group has started a project, called lem, that uses Common Lisp to build a text editor that is multithreaded and very much like Emacs.
+Unfortunately, lem is not user ready.
+Perhaps, Emacs users will migrate to lem someday.
+In the meantime, it is worth continuing to use Emacs, knowing that a multithreading alternative is underdevelopment.

-The project is open-source and run by several hundred volunteer core developers.
+The Emacs project is open-source and run by several hundred volunteer core developers.
 The project runs by consensus.
 There is no succession issue.
-The projects benevolent dictator for life stepped down about 15-years ago.
+The project's benevolent dictator for life stepped down about 15 years ago.
-Be doing so, an explosion of creativity occurred.
+After doing so, an explosion of creativity occurred.

-According to the [Lindy effect](https://www.sciencedirect.com/science/article/abs/pii/S0378437117305964?via%3Dihub), it is likely that this program will remain in use for another 50 years.
+According to the [Lindy effect](https://www.sciencedirect.com/science/article/abs/pii/S0378437117305964?via%3Dihub), it is likely that Emacs will remain in use for another 50 years.
 Exposure to elisp coding in Emacs leads some to pick up other languages in the Lisp family, including Clojure.
 This, in turn, leads them to understand programming more deeply.